logo

 Q. Do I need employer approval to withdraw PF?

-A. If your Aadhaar is linked with UAN and KYC is approved, you can submit online claims without employer attestation.
-If Aadhaar is not linked, employer attestation is required on the physical form.
+A. Not if your Aadhaar is linked with UAN and KYC is approved.
+Online claims go through without employer attestation.
+If Aadhaar isn't linked, you're back to physical forms, which do require the employer to sign off.

 Q. What is the minimum service period required for PF withdrawal?